pjtunstall/retro-raiders/README.md

 - Clearly, the more complicated your logic, the easier it is for something to go wrong and the harder it is to debug.
 But which is more complicated: a single function that can be called to do two similar jobs, or two functions that maybe involve some duplication, but keep those tasks separate?
 At first I thought it would be more elegant to have toggle functions, such as `togglePause` and `toggleCredits`.
 Now I'm coming to think it's often better to have one function to turn something on, and another to turn it off.
 That way, you for sure what the result of calling it will be on a given occasion.

-- A gotcha that somehow managed to catch us out repeatedly: For score-handling, don't use the Go Live server from VS Code.
+- A gotcha that somehow managed to catch us out repeatedly: for score-handling, don't use the Go Live server from VS Code.
 Since it's designed to help you as a developer, it kindly refreshes the page every time you modify your code.
 For us, that included adding a new entry to the high score table!
 Alternatively, you can append \*\*/scores.json (or whatever your scores file is called) to liveServer.settings.ignoreFiles in the VS Code settings.json.
 Then you can use Live Server and it won't cause the page to refresh whenever a new score is added.

 - Make the game easily scalable, given that we don't have control over browser zoom settings.
 Browsers differ in how they scale.
 When we made our game container too big for 100% zoom, Chrome automatically switched to 80%, and that looks good.
 Firefox sticks at 100%.
 Manually changing the zoom to 80% spoils the appearance in Firefox, presumably due to rounding errors with how portions of the spritesheet are selected for blocks that make up the barriers.
 (Apparently Firefox does the calculation differently to Chrome.)
 In both cases, the aliens appeared fine, but, uniquely in Safari, they were messed up (completely wrong portions of the spritesheet were selected) till the window was resized and the page refreshed.